Proxy Configuration

 Although Apollo Server supports standard Node.js "agent" configuration via https.globalAgent and http.globalAgent directly, we recommend using the global-agent package to reduce the amount of necessary configuration involved with creating a custom agent.

-First, install the global-agent package with your dependency manager:
+First, install the global-agent package:

 Text